We rely on our knees every single day — often without giving them much thought.

 Another important way to take care of your knees is to pay attention to any pain or discomfort you may feel.

-Addressing knee pain in its early stages can help to prevent further issues in the future.
+Addressing knee pain in its early stages can help to prevent further challenges in the future.

 Washington, DC 20005